drowe67/radae/README.md

 # Web based Stored File Processing

 This section contains some notes on setting up a web server to run `ota_test.sh`.
 The idea is to make it easier for non-Linux users to contribute to the stored file test program.
-The general idea is a CGI script performs the prcoessing.
-We configure the HTML forms and CGI scripts to run in `~/public_html``.
+The general idea is a CGI script interfaces to `ota_test.sh` to perform the Tx and Rx processing.
+We configure the web server so that the HTML forms and CGI scripts run in `~/public_html`.
+The notes below are for Apache on Ubuntu 22.

 1. The Python packages need to be available system wide , so `www-data` can use them:
    ```